 Enable the master

 To enable an indexer as the master node:

-1. Click Manager in Splunk Web.
+1. Click Settings in the upper right corner of Splunk Web.

-2. In the Distributed Environment group, click Clustering.
+2. In the Distributed environment group, click Clustering.

 3. Select Enable clustering.